2024 Candidates

 How does your campaign engage with the community (i.e., local office, door-to-door, Town Hall meetings, phone calls, emails).
 Do you plan to continue the same involvement if elected?

-I strongly believe that it my responsibility as a representative to engage in community, to be accessible and make myself available.
+I strongly believe that it's my responsibility as a representative to engage in community, be accessible and make myself available.

-Since I was first elected in 2016, I have hosted weekly constituent coffee hours.
-Originally at Poverty Bay on Friday mornings, now at Ebony and Ivory on Tuesday mornings.
-Since being re-elected, I have hosted virtual office hours on Friday afternoons.
+Since my election in 2016, I've hosted weekly constituent coffee hours, first at Poverty Bay and now at Ebony and Ivory on Tuesday mornings.
+I host virtual office hours on Friday afternoons.
+I hosted “Local Leaders Calls” during my first three legislative sessions, inviting city councils, mayors, school boards, and first responders to promote transparency.

-I typically host one town hall during the legislative session, and one town hall at the end of the legislative session.
-I post regularly on social media platforms to share what I am working on for community and engage in real-time discussions with folks, even when we disagree, I don’t shy away from the conversation.
+I typically host one town hall during the legislative session and one at the end.
+I regularly post on social media to share my work and engage in discussions, even on contentious issues.

 Does your campaign use local District 30 businesses in the production of marketing collateral?
 Why or why not?